Egypt: Egypt under Sadat and Mubarak (1970–2011)

 In 1973, Sadat coordinated with Syria in the Fourth Arab-Israeli War to reclaim the Sinai Peninsula from Israeli occupation.
 Though militarily mixed, the war restored Arab morale and strengthened Sadat's domestic legitimacy.
-His historic 1977 visit to Jerusalem led to the 1979 Egypt-Israel peace treaty, with Israel withdrawing from Sinai and Egypt recognizing Israel as a sovereign state.
+His historic 1977 visit to Jerusalem led to the 1979 Egypt-Israel peace treaty, with Israel withdrawing from Sinai and Egypt recognising Israel as a sovereign state.
 This initiative provoked widespread controversy across the Arab world, resulting in Egypt's temporary expulsion from the Arab League, but remained popular domestically.
 Sadat was assassinated in 1981 by an Islamic extremist opposed to his domestic policies and peace initiative.